 Another example during the quiz minigame is K. Rappy Keep.

-The N64 game got "one hell of a guy" through with an E rating (that gaming era is when Nintendo started loosening up and leaving censorship rules to ESRB since the ESRB didn't exist for part of the previous era, but this is an E-rated game).
+The opening song got the line "one hell of a guy" through with an E rating (that gaming era is when Nintendo started loosening up and leaving censorship rules to ESRB since the ESRB didn't exist for part of the previous era, but this is an E-rated game).

 Sometimes, all one needs is a well-placed black bar or two to get something past the radar but sometimes that bar doesn't stay placed all that well as was the case with the Naked Ninjas in the Sega Saturn game Three Dirty Dwarves.
 The Ninjas were quick while their censor bars were slow, making them the ultimate in Highly Visible Ninjas that make Mai Shiranui look downright prudish by comparison.

 In the add-on to Medieval: Total War, the ESRB apparently cringed at generals being described as "craven whoresons".
 However, their radar didn't twig on the Cunnywarren, last stage of the tavern line of buildings, until after the game was released.
 They've been quite angry at the Creative Assembly from then on...